cfe-lab/MiCall/CONTRIBUTING.md

 2. Install mpi4py.

     sudo apt-get install python-mpi4py

+### Matplotlib ###
+Matplotlib is only used in the stand-alone version, and it comes packaged with the Anaconda Python.
+If you want to install it on Ubuntu, use pip:

+    sudo pip install matplotlib

 ### PyInstaller ###
 If you want to distribute a stand-alone Windows executable version, you need to use [PyInstaller][pyinstaller].